 There is much more that I could write about fusui.
 It’s an enthralling subject and one that is key to my research on elemental Japan.
 The subtitle of my blog and book is/will be ‘Feel the energy‘.
 At a fundamental level fusui is about energy flow and exchange both within and external to our bodies.
 Exerting control over the different energies entering our own energy fields can influence the way we feel.
 Over the centuries fusui has been used in Japan to influence these energies at local and landscape scales.

-Before I go further there are those academic articles to read on Onmyodo and posts on the Onmyoudou Facebook site to explore.
-Other avenues for research include following up reports that fusui is more pragmatic in its application than feng shui and that the ‘bad’ direction at the landscape scale differs in the two systems.
+In order to proceed further with fusui there are the academic articles on Onmyodo to read and posts on the Onmyoudou Facebook site to explore.
+Other avenues for research include investigating reports that fusui is more pragmatic in its application than feng shui and that the ‘bad’ direction at the landscape scale differs in the two systems.
 The book ‘Invisible Armor‘ by Serge Mol (2008) postulates that decisions made by Tokugawa Ieyasu in relation to the location of his and his enemies grave sites, all strongly influenced by fusui, may have had a major impact on the families long reign in Japan.
 Theories and intriguing leads abound!

 There is more to discover as well about the practice of fusui in Okinawa (where it is known as funshi), the chain of Japanese islands close to Taiwan.
 From what I understand feng shui was introduced to Okinawa later than Japan and still has a strong presence today.
 The recreated village at the Charaumi Aquarium (image above) demonstrates the traditional placement of houses and their surrounding vegetation in Okinawa, all strongly influenced by funshi principles.
 A series of academic articles on ‘feng shui‘ villages in Okinawa and their associated trees should provide some insights.